the-events-calendar/the-events-calendar-category-colors/readme.txt

 Settings for The Events Calendar Category Colors plugin are located in their own tab on The Events Calendar Settings page.

+To force a refresh of your CSS, add `?refresh_css` to the end of your events URL.

 Requires PHP 5.3 or greater.

 == Installation ==